sass/sass-site/source/documentation/values/calculations.md

   [plain CSS function]: /documentation/at-rules/function/#plain-css-functions
 {% endcompatibility %}

+{% compatibility 'dart: "1.67.0"', 'libsass: false', 'ruby: false',
+    feature: "Adjacent values" %}
+  Versions of Dart Sass between 1.40.0 and 1.67.0 don't allow multiple values in calculations that aren't separated by an operator, even in cases like `calc(1 var(--plus-two))` which is valid CSS (since `--plus-two` can be defined to be `+ 2`).

+  As of Dart Sass 1.67.0, multiple values in a calculation can be separated by spaces as long as every other value evaluates to an unquoted string (such as a `var()` expression or the unquoted string `"+ 2"`).
+{% endcompatibility %}

 {% codeExample 'calculations', false %}
   @debug calc(400px + 10%); // calc(400px + 10%)
   @debug calc(400px / 2); // 200px